 Frederick John Robinson, 1st Viscount Goderich

-Other UK Prime Ministers who were in office for less than two years, include the Duke of Devonshire, who served 225 days and William Petty the second Earl of Shelburne, who served for only 266 days.
-John Stuart, the 3rd Earl of Bute, served for 317 days, Alec Douglas-Home was in office for only 362 days, while Lord William Grenville, 3rd Duke of Grafton served for 1.12 years.
-Augustus Fitzroy was in office for 1.29 years only while Archibald Primrose served for 1.3 years
+Other UK Prime Ministers who were in office for less than one year include William Cavendish, 4th Duke of Devonshire, who took office in 1756 and served for 225 days; William Petty, 2nd Earl of Shelburne, who took office in 1782 and served for 266 days, John Stuart, 3rd Earl of Bute, who took office in 1762 and served for 317 days; and Sir Alec Douglas-Home who took office in 1963 and served for 363 days.

 Shortest Times In Office Among Prime Ministers Of The United Kingdom